 This course is a non-lab chemistry course for non-science majors.
 It is designed to acquaint students with the impact that chemistry has on their everyday life and assist them in understanding the basics of those interactions from a scientific, social, and business perspective.
 Topics will focus on the science behind issues facing our society, community and the world today.
 The class will include topical lectures (general chemistry, organic, biochemical, and environmental chemistry), in class lab demonstrations, and trips to local facilities and companies to experience the application of chemistry in our world.
-Prerequisite: Natural Science Core course.
-Core Requirement: Scientific Intersections
+Prerequisite: Natural Science Core.
+Core Requirements: Scientific Intersections and Impacts